 A brief look at cricket in Cuckfield...

-The first pavilion, a small one-room building, was constructed in 1920 and replaced by a wooden structure in 1958.
-The Pavilion was destroyed by a fire, in 1968, but a temporary construction was in place within six weeks of the disaster.
-This 'temporary' pavilion lasted 20 years, the current one being completed in 1988.
-The ground, itself, was purchased by the club in 1968, after having rented it at a peppercorn figure for many years, and the 'North Field' was leased from the present owners of the Sergison Estate in 1990.
+The first pavilion, consisting of one small room was constructed in 1920 and replaced by a wooden structure in 1958.
+That building was destroyed by a fire in 1968, but a temporary construction was in place within six weeks of the disaster and lasted 20 years!
+The present pavilion was built in 1988 and extended in the last few years.
+The ground, itself, was purchased in 1968 on the break-up of the Sergison Estate and the North Field was first leased to the Club in 1990.

 Tweets by @CuckfieldCC